-Women Veterans are the fastest growing Veteran population.
-Women now comprise 20% of the Armed Forces and assume roles in nearly all military occupational specialties.
+Women now comprise nearly 20% of the Armed Forces and assume roles in nearly all military occupational specialties.
 The elimination of the combat exclusion rule by the Department of Defense in 2016 means that women will fill 100% of occupational specialties soon.
 There are several areas NASDVA believes VA can work on to close gaps in service, ensure continuity of care, and address the needs of women Veterans.